Charles Reed - Chair

 Tracey has been involved in disability sport since 1992.
 She read law at Birkbeck College, University of London and is a barrister.

-As well as being Chief Executive of the UK Sports Association for People with Learning Disability (UKSA), the organisation responsible for classification and supporting athletes to excel in national and international sport, she is chair of Interactive, the lead strategic London based organisation that works in partnership with the Mayor’s office, sport and physical activity providers, and the health and disability sectors to achieve disability equality in sport.
+As well as being Chief Executive of the UK Sports Association for People with Learning Disability (UKSA), the organisation responsible for intellectual disability classification and enabling talented high performance athletes to excel in national and international sport, she is the former Chair and current Trustee of the lead strategic disability equality in sport London agency Interactive.

-Tracey is a former Secretary General of INAS, the international sports federation for athletes with intellectual disability, its current Nominations Committee Chair and sits as a respected member on the British Paralympic Association’s classification expert panel.
+Tracey is a former Secretary General of both Inas (world) and Inas (Europe), the international sports federation for athletes with intellectual disability, its current Nominations Committee Chair and a member of the Inas Governance Review Group, as well as a respected member on the British Paralympic Association’s classification expert panel.

 Prior to working in sport, Tracey held positions in the commercial sector including advertising, property and media.
-A passionate advocate for disability equality and rights, her other interests include swimming, Gaelic football, hurling, politics, Egyptology and an eclectic music mix.
+A passionate advocate for disability equality and rights, her other interests include swimming, Gaelic football, hurling, politics and Egyptology.

 Steve’s career spans over many years.
 He is now the Managing Director of his own company, having formerly been interim Head of Sport for Birmingham City Council, Regional Director for Sport England West Midlands and Head of strategy for East Midlands.
 He spent 25 years in local government with responsibility for services including sport and his last role was Corporate Director with responsibility for all community services.